 North Devon Coast National Landscape

 The North Devon Coast National Landscape covers 171 square kilometres (66 square miles) of mainly coastal landscape including special places such as Combe Martin, Lee Bay, Woolacombe, Croyde, Saunton, Northam Burrows Country Park, Westward Ho!’s Pebble Ridge, the Hartland Peninsula and the dunes of Braunton Burrows, with their rare flora such as marsh orchids, are internationally designated as the core of a UNESCO Biosphere.
-The AONB is also home to the UKs first World Surfing Reserve.
+The National Landscape is also home to the UKs first World Surfing Reserve.

 Saunton from Saunton Road

-Two studies of landscape characteristics in the North Devon Coast AONB have identified 14 special qualities to define “some of the finest coastal scenery in the country”, the reason for its designation in 1960.
+Two studies of landscape characteristics in the North Devon Coast National Landscape have identified 14 special qualities to define “some of the finest coastal scenery in the country”, the reason for its designation in 1960.
 The remote cliffs and cliff-top grasslands are important ecological sites, with many Sites of Special Scientific Interest.

 South West Coast Path near Abbotsham